Who Is The Insurance Adjuster and What Do They Do?

-However, once they realize that you are educated about what insurance adjusters do and what your claim is worth, they will usually try to settle your claim.
+If they do realize that you are educated about what insurance adjusters do and what your claim is worth, they will usually try to settle your claim.

-Insurance adjusters are not there during your accident, they just see you as a claim on the paper work they are provided.
+Insurance adjusters are not at the scene of your accident, they just see you as a claim on the paper work they are provided.

-Doing all the proper things after an accident can mean the difference between a large settlement and a much smaller one.
+Doing all the right things after an accident can mean the difference between a large settlement and a tiny one.